Google launches AI-powered document processing services in general availability

 Google also today announced a partnership with mortgage servicing firm Mr. Cooper, following a collaboration with home loan company Roostify last October.
 Google says Mr. Cooper will offer its customers greater automation and workflow tools by connecting them with the DocAI platform.

 “Over the last few years, we have made substantial investments in our proprietary servicing technology and core mortgage platform that have revolutionized the customer experience while providing dramatic efficiencies in operating cost.
-By joining forces with Google … we are able to build on those advances and help make these technologies available for the mortgage industry to deploy through Google Cloud,” CEO Jay Bray said in a press release.
+By joining forces with Google … we are able to build on those advances and help make these technologies available for the mortgage industry to deploy through Google Cloud,” Mr. Cooper CEO Jay Bray said in a press release.

 The general release of the DocAI platform comes after Google launched PPP Lending AI, an effort to help lenders expedite the processing of applications for the since-exhausted U.S. Small Business Administration’s (SBA) Paycheck Protection Program.
 As Google explained at the time in a whitepaper, AI can automate the handling of volumes of loan applications by identifying patterns that would take a human worker longer to spot.